Random walks in the quarter plane, discrete harmonic functions and conformal mappings: Introduction

 \subsection{Results}

-This work aims at presenting the approach summarized in point \ref{possibility-functional-equation} (i.e., finding harmonic functions by solving functional equations) for the walks with small steps (i.e., with jumps only to the eight nearest neighbors) in the quarter plane ${\bf Z}_+^2$, see Figure \ref{WWSS}.

-Our motivations to restrict ourselves to this class are the following: First, it is of special interest in probability \cite{Bi1,CB,FI,FIM,FR2,IRL,KuRa,RaSp4} as in combinatorics \cite{BMM,Ra}.
+This work aims at presenting the approach summarized in point \ref{possibility-functional-equation} (i.e., finding discrete harmonic functions by solving functional equations) for the walks with small steps (i.e., with jumps only to the eight nearest neighbors) in the quarter plane ${\bf Z}_+^2$, see Figure~\ref{WWSS}.
+Our motivations to restrict ourselves to this class are the following: First, it is of special interest in probability \cite{Bi1,CB,FI,FIM,FR2,IRL,KuRa,RaSp4} and in combinatorics as well \cite{BMM,Ra}.
 Second, our way to solve the functional equation we shall obtain for (the generating function of) the harmonic functions needs complex analysis, and thus dimension $2$.
-The hypothesis on the small steps in less crucial, and will be commented in Section \ref{Extensions}.
+The hypothesis on the small steps is less crucial, and will be commented in Section \ref{Extensions}.
 Further, we shall mostly assume that the increments of the random walk have zero mean, as it is the most interesting case (see above).
 This article is hinged on the following main results:

-We first state a functional equation satisfied by the generating function of the harmonic functions (Section \ref{explicit}).
-We solve it (Section \ref{solving}), and we show that the solutions are closely related to a certain conformal mapping (introduced in Section \ref{mapping}).
+We first state a functional equation satisfied by the generating function of the harmonic function (Section \ref{explicit}).
+We solve it and we show that the solutions are closely related to a certain conformal mapping (Section \ref{solving}).

 We then prove that for the class of zero-mean random walks with small steps in the quarter plane, there is exactly one harmonic function (Section \ref{MB}).

 We also obtain the following two important corollaries (Section \ref{MB}): in \cite{DW}, it is proved that for the zero-mean random walks in the quarter plane, Equation \eqref{eq:asymptotic-DW} holds, where $V(x)$ is shown to be harmonic, but is not made explicit.
 Here we find an expression for $V(x)$, as a Taylor coefficient of a (relatively) simple function involving sine and arcsine functions.
 The second consequence is about lattice path enumeration, and more precisely about the counting of walks with small steps in the quarter plane.
 Recently, in \cite[Section 1.5]{DW}, the asymptotics of the number of excursions (walks starting and ending at given points) was obtained, up to some multiplicative constant involving two harmonic functions.
 The analysis we lead here allows us to obtain explicit expressions for both these functions.